Home Research and Innovation Projects Be@t – Bioeconomy at textiles

 Ontologies and interoperability

-The main proposal of the Be@t project is to contribute to the creation and strengthening of a national textile and clothing industry that is truly innovative, sustainable, and circular.
+The Be@t main proposal project is to contribute to creating and strengthening a truly innovative, sustainable, and circular national textile and clothing industry

 PROPOSED SOLUTIONS